 Easter in Arequipa

-Arequipa has always been a major tourist destination for its beautiful colonial architecture and breathtaking Colca Valley.
+Arequipa has always been a major tourist destination for its beautiful colonial architecture and the breathtaking Colca Canyon.
 However, the significant Easter celebrations are not in the main-square but in the nearby village of Paucarpata.
 Here, religious observations along with regional traditions make this event a truly unique experience.

 Burning Judas’ effigy